Skip to Content

 When does a car become classic?

 15 years, according to HMRC, and the car must be worth at least £15,000.
-However, some will say 30 years old..
-Others say 40.
+However, some will say 30 years old, others say 40.
 Despite being a huge factor, the age of the car doesn’t necessarily make it a classic.
-Car enthusiasts think it’s more than just the age, like the design, features, and perhaps the historical value it has.
+Car enthusiasts think it’s more than just age.
+The design, features and the historical value are all factors in what we class as a classic car.

 Veygo’s Cars

-At Veygo we offer insurance for cars up to 40 years old, meaning we insure some classic cars.
-Now these may not be the classic you pictured in your head, but there are definitely a few modern classics in here!
+At Veygo we offer insurance for cars up to 40 years old, meaning we insure some popular classic cars.
+These may not be the most expensive classic cars, but there are definitely a few modern classics.

 Here’s the list of some of the classic cars we’ve insured!